Goals-based planning

 Allocation

-Based on our analysis, given their current financial situation, we think the Salinas' $35 million balanced allocation provides the potential to provide the growth and income needed to fund their lifestyle until both spouses reach age 90.3 Additionally, there's a chance they'll have enough left over for a small bequest to their heirs.
-However, it remains crucial for the Salinas to regularly review their investment strategy to ensure it continues to align with their evolving financial goals and risk tolerance.
-They should work closely with their advisor to confirm that their portfolio allocation remains supportive of their long-term lifestyle needs and any potential bequests.
+Based on our analysis, given their current financial situation, we think the Salinas' $37 million balanced allocation provides the potential to provide the growth and income needed to fund their lifestyle until both spouses reach age 90, at a 99% funding level.3 This indicates they will be slightly underfunded, but not to a significant extent.
+At the current level of funding, they may not have enough left over for additional gifting or a bequest to their heirs.
+However, it remains crucial for the Salinas to regularly review their investment strategy to ensure it continues to align with their evolving financial goals and risk tolerance, and to re-evaluate their financial situation.
+They should work closely with their advisor to confirm that their portfolio allocation remains supportive of their long-term lifestyle needs and goals.

 Holistic plan